 Physical symptoms can vary depending on the type of drug and the amount of the drug used.

-However, common physical symptoms of substance abuse include:
+Common physical symptoms of substance use include:

 - bloodshot eyes